omarkawach/spatial_analysis_scenarios/README.md

 #### GIS

-A geographic information system (GIS) can be referred as the proliferation of data spatially referenced to Earth.
+A geographic information system (GIS) can be referred as the proliferation (change this definition) of data spatially referenced to Earth.
 The two main components of spatial data are location (where) and attributes (what).
 These components of spatial data are mappable digitally and / or on paper.
 There also exist two main types of data in GIS.
 Vector data (objects) and raster data (field).
 Vector data can be 0-dimensional, 1-dimensional, and 2-dimensional.
 In the 0th dimension, coordinate points exist on their own.
 In the 1st dimension, two points can be used to create a line.
 In the 2nd dimension, three or more lines can be joined to make a polygon.
 Rasters can either be continuous (progressive data that varies) or discrete (thematic or categorical).
 Rectangular tessellated rasters are most common since they are easier mathematically.

 **Find somewhere else to put this?**
 Geographical tracking and mapping of pandemic data through the application of Geographic Information Systems (GIS) has been proven to be a powerful system for disease monitoring and planning ([Buolos & Geraghty, 2020](https://ij-healthgeographics.biomedcentral.com/articles/10.1186/s12942-020-00202-8)).
 Such a system allows researchers to present large volumes of data in an intuitive way.
 For one, web-based mapping has created an environment for accessible remote collaboration between decision makers ([Franch-Pardo et al., 2020](https://www.sciencedirect.com/science/article/pii/S0048969720335531)).
 By integrating simulation models into map-based web applications, researchers can also highlight spatiotemporal trends in various scenarios.